 The male is smaller with much less distinct markings…

-Garden Spiders belong to the Family referred to as Orbweb spiders, and spin some of the most impressive webs between fences, shrubs and just about anything else upright in the garden, normally exactly where you want to walk.
+Garden Spiders belong to the Family referred to as Orbweb spiders, and spin impressive webs between fences, shrubs and just about anything else upright in the garden, normally exactly where you want to walk.
 Large insects such as bumblebees often appear to simply bounce off the webs and escape.
 However bottleflies and just about anything smaller often get trapped as shown below…

 Often taking prey larger than themselves…